odoo/documentation/content/applications/general/email_communication/email_servers.rst

 Restriction
 -----------

-Please note that port 25 is blocked for security reasons on the SaaS and Odoo.sh platforms.
+Please note that port 25 is blocked for security reasons on Odoo Online and Odoo.sh platforms.
 Try using ports 465, 587, or 2525 instead.

 .. _email_communication/default_from: